-The Navapatriva that is brought from the Gorkha is given the royal treatment.
-It is placed under gold-tipped umbrella.
-The parade of the Nepalese army and priest leads the phulpati to Hanumandhoka palace in Kathmandu.
+The Navapatriva that is brought from the Gorkha is given royal treatment.
+It is placed under a gold-tipped umbrella.
+The parade of the Nepalese army and priest leads the Phulpati to Hanumandhoka palace in Kathmandu.
 The guns are fired, indicating that the Phulpati has successfully entered the Hanumandhola palace.

 To witness the special parade, President Bidya Devi Bhandari, Prime Minister of the country, heads of the diplomatic mission, and senior army personnel, along with government officers, attended the Phulpati program.

 Goddess Kalaratri Puja

 On the 7th Day of Dashain or Navratri, goddess Kalaratri, also known as Goddess Saraswati, is worshipped.
 Goddess Kalaratri is considered one of Durga’s ferocious avatars and is believed to destroy ignorance and remove darkness from the world.

 Goddess Kalaratri is depicted as destruction as she is seen riding a black donkey.
 In this form, her complexion is dark and has four different hands.

 On the Saptami of Dashain, Devi Saraswati, one of Goddess Durga forms, worshiped alongside Goddess Kalaratri.
 Since the Goddess Saraswati is the goddess of knowledge, she is worshipped on this day for education and wisdom.
 Students visit the goddess Saraswati temples and worship educational materials like books, pens, and notebooks on this day.